 What is a Leap Year?

-A leap year is a year with one additional day, which is added in order to keep synchronized with the astronomical year.
-Seasons of the year and astronomical events do not repeat in a whole number of days so it is necessary to add an extra day every few years to catch up with the astronomical year.
+A leap year is a year with one additional day, which is added to keep synchronized with the astronomical year.
+Seasons of the year and astronomical events do not repeat in a whole number of days, so it is necessary to add an extra day every few years to catch up with the astronomical year.

 Calculator to check if a year is a leap year

 In our calendar (Gregorian) a leap year is a year which is both evenly divisible by 4 and not divisible by 100 or just is evenly divisible by 400.

 - 1996 year is a leap year because it is divisible by 4 and not by 100;

 - 1800 year is not a leap year because it is divisible by 4, but also by 100 (and not by 400);

 - 2000 year is a leap year because it is evenly divisible by 400.

 When is the next leap year?

 The current year 2023 is not leap year.
 The following nearest years are leap: